Unikernel-Systems/unikernel.org/blog/_posts/2017-08-01-the-search-for-the-killer-app-of-unikernels.md

 The browser takes a careful look at the pointer and the data it is pointing at.
 This code will need to be properly vetted as a buffer overflow here could potentially allow the unikernel to execute code outside its hardware prison.

 The response to the request is fetched by the browser and put into shared memory as well.
 The browser signals the unikernel through an interrupt.
 This is more or less how paravirtualized drivers in the current virtual machines work.
-Since they aren’t really talking to hardware the CPU can run unprivileged (ring 3).
+Since they aren’t really talking to hardware the CPU can run unprivileged (Ring 3).

 Manipulating the DOM and getting DOM events into the unikernel can be made in a similar fashion.
 The unikernel builds a notification and calls the hypervisor which in turns delivers the message to the VMM.
 I’m not really a front-end guy so I’m a bit uncertain on what the exact API would look like.
 Storage, if one should decide to implement it,  can be either virtio or something even simpler.
 Presenting a block device to a virtual machine in a secure manner is a solved problem.

-## Pushing it further - securing the VM from the prying eyes of the browser
+### Pushing it further - securing the VM from the prying eyes of the browser

 One could take this a step further and leverage the support for encrypted virtual machines.
 Intel has been supporting this for a number of years through their [Software Guard Extensions][] and AMD just came out with something similar in their EPYC CPUs.
 This would allow one to ship signed and encrypted code that could potentially be completely opaque to the user.
 This would naturally be a bit controversial if used for something like DRM, but there could be security applications that could benefit from running securely on a potentially compromised platform.